microsoft/azure-ai-foundry-whatsapp-bot/README.md

  - Azure Subscription with permissions to create the following Azure resources: Resource Groups, Storage Accounts, Function Apps, and AI Foundry (formerly named AI Studio).
  - A Meta for Developers account — If you don’t have one, you can create a Meta for Developers account [here](https://developers.facebook.com/).
+ - Familiarity with Azure and the Azure Portal.
  - Basic Python knowledge is required to follow this tutorial.